 Scope 1 & 2 target setting

-Carbon Credentials modeled Scope 1 and 2 science-based targets under both 2C and 1.5C warming scenarios.
-Carbon Credentials presented a road map to achieve the 1.5C targets Pukka’s Strategic Sustainability Group which led to achieving sign off for ambitious targets to become zero carbon by 2030.
+Carbon Intelligence modeled Scope 1 and 2 science-based targets under both 2C and 1.5C warming scenarios.
+Carbon Intelligence presented a road map to achieve the 1.5C targets Pukka’s Strategic Sustainability Group which led to achieving sign off for ambitious targets to become zero carbon by 2030.

 Scope 3 modelling and target setting